Should you be buying a new built property or an existing one?

-- Variety of designs - if you don’t want your next home to have a modern design, buying an existing one is a good option.
-You will come across various different designs, all more mind boggling than the previous.
+- Variety of designs - if you don't want your next home to have a modern design, buying an existing one is a good option.
+You will come across various designs, all more mind-boggling than the previous.

 - Space – Older properties are built more spaciously.
 This means larger rooms and a bigger garden as compared to new built properties.

-- Negotiations – As older properties are likely in need of maintenance, this can be a negotiating point for you.
+- Negotiations – As older properties are likely to need maintenance, this can be a negotiating point for you.

 What are some disadvantages of buying an existing property?

-- Renovation & Maintenance – when buying an existing property, you may want to take up some renovation words.
-You will also most certainly require some maintenance words carried out.
+- Renovation & maintenance – When buying an existing property, you may want to take up some renovation words.
+You will also most certainly require some maintenance works carried out.
 This will lead to you incur additional costs.

-In deciding between buying a new built as compared to an existing property, it mostly depends on personal choice.
-However, there are things highlight in this article which you should be aware of when going to purchase either.
+In deciding between buying a new build compared to an existing property, it mostly depends on personal choice.
+However, there are things highlighted in this article that you should be aware of when purchasing new built properties and existing properties.